-As we remain steadfast in our commitment to our students and to healthy social-distancing practices, we encourage you to please utilize remote conferencing platforms like Zoom as much as possible for meetings and events throughout the fall semester 2020.
+As we remain steadfast in our commitment to our students and to healthy social-distancing practices, we encourage you to please utilize remote conferencing platforms like Zoom as much as possible for meetings and events.

 For your convenience, we have created a document with diagrams of approved COVID-19 socially distanced setups for Waldron Campus Center spaces, with explanations of available technologies for each.
 To view the document, please click here: https://my.gannon.edu/campuslife/waldron/Pages/roomdimensions.aspx